-Y Reference: Optional entry for specifying the reference used when Y-coordinates (transverse location) are assigned to a file.
+Lateral Offset Reference: Optional entry for specifying the reference used when Y-coordinates (transverse location) are assigned to a file.
 The longitudinal joint between the lanes is recommended and should be entered as "longitudinal joint".

-Y-Reference side (looking Up-Station): When facing in the up-station direction, the side of the cart that the Y-Reference is located.
-For the protocol outlined in this document, 'left' should always be selected.
+Lateral Offset Reference side (looking Up-Station): When facing in the up-station direction, the side of the cart that the Y-Reference is located.
+For the protocol outlined in this document, "left" should always be selected except for the inner lane.